Sameeksha Aggarwal – Secretary – 2022/2023

 Why a board year?

-You are taking your organizational skills to a higher level whilst in the secretary role.
+You are taking your organisational skills to a higher level whilst in the secretary role.
 Differently from other positions where you take intensive care of one specific task, being the secretary means you will be constantly multitasking between various projects in order to keep the information flowing.
-You are the first contact person of stakeholders trying to reach the organization, so it is very important to know what to filter and to deliver the message to the right board or committee member.
-The secretary also takes notes of what’s important during the meetings, takes care of the office hours schedule, helps organizing the office supplies, is in touch with international officers on campus to discuss practical matters and is also the one to organize internal events (such as Supervisory Board meetings, Alumni events, and board bonding).
-Last but not least, your most impactful task is being the coordinator for the Buddy Program which means you are responsible for recruiting and training the buddies, making sure all incoming students are being matched to a buddy and host events for the buddies and their students.
+You are the first contact person of stakeholders trying to reach the organisation, so it is very important to know what to filter and to deliver the message to the right board or committee member.
+The secretary also takes notes of what’s important during the meetings, takes care of the office hours schedule, helps organising the office supplies, is in touch with international officers on campus to discuss practical matters and is also the one to organise internal events (such as Supervisory Board meetings, Alumni events, and board bonding).
+Last but not least, your most impactful task is being the coordinator for the Buddy Program which means you are responsible for recruiting and training the buddies, making sure all incoming students are being matched to a buddy and hosting events for the buddies and their students.
 You are also responsible for both the Introduction Days which happen in August and January.

 Life after ESN // Emma Smit – Hamilton // First Board